Letero/KnowledgeSharing/Ultimate.md

  * Non-static global variables are initialized to zero.
  * Non-static local variables contains indetermine value.

- c99 standard says:
- 3.17.2
- 1 indeterminate value
- either an unspecified value or a trap representation

 ```c
 static int s_global;      // static file scope will be initialized to 0